-PK 117 Principles of Composition in Review
+Principles of Composition in Review

 An individualized program designed for students who need additional practice in composition skills in preparation for writing competency examination.
-VA benefits might not be available for this course.
 3:0:3

-PK 118 Contemporary Mathematics and Pre-Algebra
+Contemporary Mathematics and Pre-Algebra

 A developmental course for the student who needs instruction and practice performing calculations and solving equations.
 Topics include basis calculations using percentages, real numbers, geometry and other skills needed to succeed in MA 131 and MA 120.
-VA benefits might not be available for this course.
 3:0:3